ankitaguhaoakland/Projects/README.md

 2) What else did we learn?

-+ Getting perfect Model Fit was mainly due to the fact that we used some of our Response Variables in our Models for predicting the Predictors.
++ Getting perfect Model Fit was mainly due to the fact that we used some of our Predictors which might actually act well as parts of  Response Variables for predicting the Model Fitness.
 + Plot maps from the latitude and the longitude data
 + In ggplot each of the color palletes has a limit in the number of variables that it can show while plotting.
 So to get all the variables counted in the color Pallete we had to use a function that would first count the variables and then assign the colors to them accordingly.
 + For and If-Else Loop inside RMD File.